The dreamy mermaid and unicorn toast trend that's breaking the internet

 Then, get some toast – the healthier the better (e.g. wholegrain, flaxseed etc).

-Brush your toast with plain white cream cheese first, then, add dollops of the coloured cream cheeses and swirl these together gently with chopsticks.
+Brush your toast with plain white cream cheese first, then, add dollops of the coloured cream cheeses.
+Swirl these together gently with chopsticks.
 Use a ‘swooping’ motion with your chopsticks to get the effect of waves for mermaid toast.

 Finally, top your creations with gold flakes or sprinkles for added dreaminess.
-Make it even healthier with pieces of fruit of vegetables cut into star shapes and add a healthy dose of creativity and imagination for good measure!
+Make it even healthier with pieces of fruit of vegetables cut into star shape.
+Finish it off with a healthy dose of creativity and imagination for good measure!

 Adeline says, “Brightly colored toast named after a mythical creature is not a serious or important matter, but with everything going on in the world, if someone can feel happy to look at a pretty piece of toast, then why not?”

-We couldn’t agree more, and if it helps make food more appealing to little ones, then parents have all the more reasons to make it!
+We couldn’t agree more.
+And if it helps make food more appealing to little ones, then parents have all the more reason to make it!
 It’s also a fun and easy recipe for kids to help you make too.